- Home\

 Commemorative Coins

-While U.S. circulating coins are issued at face value for use in daily commerce, U.S. commemorative coins are issued at a premium above face value to honor anniversaries, special occasions, historical figures, important events and more.
-Official U.S. commemoratives bear and display legal tender value.
-However, they have rarely been used in circulation because they were issued at a premium and they possess numismatic value significantly and often far greater than their face value.
+While circulating coins are issued for use in daily commerce, U.S. commemorative coins honor anniversaries, special occasions, historical figures, important events and more.
+Official U.S. commemoratives have legal tender status, but are rarely used in circulation because commemorative coins are typically issued at a premium with intrinsic and numismatic values significantly greater than their face values.

 The classic era of U.S. commemoratives

-The "classic era" of U.S. commemoratives began in 1892-93 when limited-issue 90% silver half dollars and quarters were struck with special designs for the World's Columbian Exposition in Chicago.
+The "classic era" of U.S. commemoratives began in 1892-1893, when limited-issue 90% silver half dollars and quarters were struck with special designs for the World's Columbian Exposition in Chicago.
 The Exposition honored 400 years of progress since the discovery of the New World by Christopher Columbus in 1492.
-A wide variety of U.S. commemorative coins followed until 1954 – honoring other major expositions, centennials of states and cities, anniversaries of the Revolutionary War and Civil War, and other significant dates and events.
-Due to lackluster interest in commemoratives, the Treasury halted their production in 1954 for a period of more than 25 years.
+A wide variety of U.S. commemorative coins followed – honoring other major expositions, centennials of states and cities, anniversaries of the Revolutionary War and Civil War and other significant dates and events.
+But public interest waned, and in 1954 the Treasury ceased production of commemorative coins.
+It would be more than 25 years before the next U.S. commemorative coins would be struck.

 The modern era of U.S. commemoratives

-Commemorative U.S. coins have been issued in clad, silver and gold compositions, as well as in both Uncirculated and Proof versions.
-Some collectors concentrate on either the classic or modern era.
-Some limit their collections to silver issues.
-Some opt for favorite designs (the popularity of commemorative designs has greatly varied).
-Others choose particular design themes, or issues honoring a particular period in history.
-With a vast array of designs and subjects, U.S. commemoratives offer coin enthusiasts many collecting options.
-For more about these popular special issues, see Littleton's Collectors Guide to Modern Commemoratives and read A Good Time for Commemorative Silver Dollars in Littleton's Learn Center.
+U.S. Mint commemorative coins have been issued in clad, silver and gold compositions, as well as in both Uncirculated and Proof versions.
+And with a vast array of designs and subjects, they offer coin enthusiasts many collecting options.
+Some collectors concentrate on either classic or modern U.S. commemorative coins, while others limit their collections to gold or silver commemorative coins.
+Still other collectors opt for their favorite designs (the popularity of commemorative designs has greatly varied), choose particular design themes or collect issues honoring a particular period in history.
+For more about these popular special issues, see Littleton's Collectors Guide to Modern Commemoratives or visit Littleton's Learn Center.